Signia (sportswear)

 Signia is an Argentine sportswear brand which manufactures footwear and clothing.
 The brand has experienced some restructuring plans in the past due to financial problems, even disappearing from the market for some periods of time.
 Signia has also sponsored some Primera División football teams in Argentina, mostly at the beginning of the 2000s.

+Established in 1999 from a partnership between media company Torneos y Competencias and textile manufacturer Gatic S.A., the brand was relaunched in 2011 after being acquired by GGM S.A., a company that also managed the Pony and Asics brands in Argentina.

-Since its relaunching in 2010, Signia has been the official uniform provider of the Argentine Olympic Committee.
+Signia was official uniform provider of the Argentine Olympic Committee until 2023, when the committed signed a deal with French Le Coq Sportif.